 Our discontinued operations consist of the WiMAX business, which was sold to EION on September 2, 2011.
 We completed the business transition with EION in fiscal 2012.
-The income recognized in the first quarter of fiscal 2015 was primarily due to the recovery of certain WiMAX customer receivables that were previously written down and a \$0.1
+The income recognized in the first three quarters of fiscal 2015 was primarily due to a \$0.1 million write-off of accrued liabilities due to EION.
+The income recognized in the first three quarters of fiscal 2014 was primarily due to recovery of certain WiMAX deferred cost of sales that was previously written down.